 The rated voltage of a fuse-link must be greater than or equal to the operating voltage of the equipment which is to be protected.

-The difference between an applied AC voltage or is DC voltage to a fuse; The fuse-links are on principle suitable for use at alternating and direct voltage.
+The difference between an applied AC voltage or applied DC voltage to a fuse; The fuse-links are on principle suitable for use at alternating and direct voltage.
 The breaking capacity at direct-voltage is however considerably lower than the one at alternating voltage.
 The performance of the fuse-link at direct-voltage mainly depends on the size of the time-constant = L/R of the load circuit.

 Glass body fuses seem to have a DC voltage rating half that of a maximum AC voltage rating [in general].
 While Ceramic cases appear to have the same maximum voltage rating regardless of the operating voltage, AC or DC.